Article hero image

 AI software learns consumer behavior from data and analytics to create better sales pitches, personalize content and even predict the future.

-One widespread use of AI are chatbots.
+One widespread use of AI is chatbots.
 These simple but powerful tools allow you to automate responses based on customer queries, answering much like a human would.
+They also help you qualify leads immediately — with a few questions you'll know if the user fits your buyer's persona.

 4. Data-driven marketing